Houssam-alrachid/Job_skills/README.md

 We aggregate in a new dataframe all needed datas from these files.
 The created dataframe 226493 entry.

 The data set features can be summarized as follow:

-● job_id​: a unique index for each type of jobs;
+- job_id: a unique index for each type of jobs;

-● Description​: a text describing the job;
+- Description: a text describing the job;

-● Title​: The job title;
+- Title: The job title;

-● Skill​: The associated skill.
+- Skill: The associated skill.

 ## Feature Engineering and ETL